-Alabama man's family calls execution in cop killing case 'modern-day lynching'
+Alabama man's family calls execution in cop killing case 'modern-day lynching'; Kim Kardashian urges stay

 The family of death row inmate Nathaniel Woods Jr. is pleading with Alabama Gov. Kay Ivey to give him more time, calling the sentence a "modern-day lynching," just hours before he is due to be executed.